vrash/Slartibartfast/README.md

 - [Interview engineers like a Reverse Bloom Filter](https://whizmodo.wordpress.com/2015/02/25/interview-engineers-like-a-reverse-bloom-filter/)
 - [Summarizing Sam Altmans CS183 classes](https://whizmodo.wordpress.com/2014/09/25/sam-altmans-cs183b-class-0/)

-The note on 1-1's is also now in a book by Camille Fournier (and I am on the cover too, which is exciting) - buy it [here](https://amzn.to/38kAhe7)!
+The note on 1-1's is also now in a book by Camille Fournier - buy it [here](https://amzn.to/38kAhe7)!

 <img src="https://covers.oreillystatic.com/images/0636920251835/lrg.jpg" alt="book" width="300"/>

 I am passionate about engineering management.
 I am a Co-creator of [Engineering leadership London](https://www.meetup.com/Engineering-leadership-Unconference/) meetup group which grows strong everyday.
 I also mentor other engineering leaders on [Plato](https://community.platohq.com/mentors/vrashabh-irde)

 ### Values I deeply care about

 - Customer Obsession: I care deeply about going the extra mile for customers.
 Building products start and end with customers
 - Empathy: Products are built by humans for humans (mostly).
 I care about empathy at every stage in that process.
 - Ownership: I like my teams to own successes and failures passionately